2023 Review: AnonAddy & SimpleLogin

 In this review, I’ve decided to lump both AnonAddy and SimpleLogin into the same review because they’re so incredibly similar in their offerings and features, though I will note any differences between them.
 I don’t think of this blog as “AnonAddy vs SimpleLogin,” though I’m sure it will help anyone who’s on the fence decide between the two.
 Rather, I present this as simply two tools you can use to achieve the same protection.
 I keep referring to AnonAddy first because I’m listing them in alphabetical order.

 AnonAddy and SimpleLogin are both email forwarding services.
-Having an account allows you to create an email address – such as “firstname.lastname@example.org” or “email@example.com.”
+Having an account allows you to create an email address – such as “firstname.lastname@example.org” or “email@example.com” (although sometimes they can words you've heard of like “sunshine” or “porter”).
 These email addresses then forward any mail they receive to the mailbox of your choice, such as firstname.lastname@example.org.
 I highly encourage the use of one – or both – of these services.
-(If you’ve found a comparable alternative that works for you, feel free to let me know because personally these are the only two I’m aware of.)
 The practical reason is that for most of us, email is the central hub of our lives.
 Everything is managed from that one inbox, from newsletters and Netflix to doctor’s appointments, job offers, and important correspondence.
 The compromise of an email account is the digital equivalent of getting kicked out of your own house.
 If your email address gets exposed in a data breach – which it certainly will if it hasn’t already – that’s half of the required login exposed, leaving only the password to be guessed for access.
-This can be mitigated by using strong, unique passwords and two-factor authentication, but the exposure of an email address can still be used in other ways, such as phishing attacks or tracking you across the various accounts and websites, leading to stalking by both individuals and companies.
+This can be mitigated by using strong, unique passwords and two-factor authentication, but the exposure of an email address can still be used in other ways, such as phishing attacks (ex, “there's a problem with your Amazon order, click here to fix it”) or tracking you across the various accounts and websites (there are tons of free online tools where you can type in an email address and see everywhere that email address has been used to create an account), leading to stalking by both individuals and companies.

-AnonAddy’s mobile apps are fan-made and not officially supported.
+There's not a lot of bad things to say about either service, but of course no service is without flaw.
+For AnonAddy, my biggest concern is the mobile apps, which appear to be fan-made and not officially supported.
 AnonAddy also has a limited number of custom domains, a limited amount of bandwidth (except for the Pro plan), and a limited number of email addresses you can receive to.
-The bandwidth thing is probably not an issue for most people, but keep in mind that if your bandwidth is exceeded that means they won’t forward any emails for you for the rest of the month.
+The bandwidth thing is probably not an issue for most people, but keep in mind that if your bandwidth is exceeded that means they won’t forward any emails for you for the rest of the month until your new “billing cycle” restarts.
 The bigger issue to me is the limited number of emails you can send and receive – 20/50 (100 for the Pro plan).
 While most people probably don’t send 50 or even 20 emails in a single month, it’s something to be aware of if you’re a power user.

-The drawbacks of SimpleLogin are that it is less feature-rich than AnonAddy (can’t change the email subject, can’t disable catch-all).
+The drawbacks of SimpleLogin are that it is less feature-rich than AnonAddy.
+It may come with the Subdomain and Directory features, but as I mentioned I can't figure out the point of having both of those, especially when they're both paid features anyways, and especially when AnonAddy offers interesting features like the ability to change the subject line (probably a niche feature, to be fair, but still a cool one).
 SimpleLogin’s free tier is also much more restrictive than AnonAddy’s (can’t use PGP, 1 recipient inbox to AnonAddy’s 2).
-But they do make up for it by offering unlimited bandwidth, unlimited reply/send even on the free tier, and a variety of tools like alias directories and an email-by-email alias name option that can help you stay ultra-organized, which really is a must if you’re going to be compartmentalizing.
+But they do make up for it in the paid tier by offering unlimited bandwidth, unlimited reply/send even on the free tier, and even a lower price (compared to the AnonAddy Pro plan).

-I use both of these services, and honestly I find them almost identical.
+In the past, I've used both of these services, found them almost identical.
 Being that I consider a custom domain to be a valuable part of a privacy strategy, I think the average user could get away with AnonAddy’s Lite tier ($12/year, $1/month), but SimpleLogin’s Premium will be the better bang for the buck with all the unlimited features.
+If you can't afford either and don't send or receive a lot of emails, I think AnonAddy is the better choice since you can create unlimited aliases (and ideally the best way to use an aliasing service to use a unique alias on every single site to better control spam and avoid credential stuffing attacks).
+If you're on a tight budget but do send and/or receive a lot of emails, you may need SimpleLogin's unlimited bandwidth out of necessity.
 Neither service is bad and they really come down to what you want or need out of them and the price you’re willing to pay for those features you want.
-I’ve found both to be extremely user friendly and affordable, and I use them pretty interchangeably myself.
+I’ve found both to be extremely user friendly and affordable.
 I encourage you to explore their pricing options for yourself, and maybe even sign up for a free account for both to decide which is best for you.

 You can check out AnonAddy’s Pricing here and SimpleLogin’s Pricing here and sign up for each service at their respective websites.
 If you decide to sign up with SimpleLogin, please consider using my affiliate link.
 I will not see any information about you, but I will get a few bucks added to my SimpleLogin account if you purchase a paid plan, which means more money I can put toward other The New Oil-related projects.
 Of course, I understand that not everyone is a fan of affiliate links, so no hard feelings if you choose not to use it.
 The important thing is that you use one of these services and start protecting yourself.